Comparison

 How many problems does caseSQL have?

-Four paths × 25 missions = 100 missions total today, with more paths in the pipeline.
+Eight paths, 241 missions total today (Marketing, Provider, Finance, Banking, AML, RevOps, Ecommerce at 30 each; Business Intelligence at 31 with the grain-reasoning capstone), with more paths in the pipeline.
 We’re deliberately shipping fewer, denser missions rather than thousands of drills — each one has a brief, a scorecard, and a debrief.

 Do you have company-specific practice (Amazon, Meta, etc.)?